| | | | | | | |

 Recipe Variations

-• Cheesy: Add a layer of shredded cheddar or pepper jack before baking.
+• Cheesy sliders.
+Add a thin layer of shredded cheddar or Monterey Jack over the pork before baking for a melty, savory addition.

 What to Serve With Pork Sliders

-• Store leftover sliders in an airtight container in the refrigerator for up to 3 days.
+Refrigerate: Store leftover sliders in an airtight container for up to 3 days.
+The rolls may soften, but the flavor remains excellent.

 Pulled Pork Sliders